Avkash/appliedml/starter/h2o/README.md

-# appliedml with H2O for starter #
+# appliedml with H2O for starters #

 ## [1.
 Architecture](https://github.com/Avkash/appliedml/blob/master/starter/h2o/h2o_arch.md) ##
  - What is it?